docknetwork/api-docs/source/index.html.md

 ```

-`DELETE /registries/{id}`

 A registry can be deleted, leading to all the corresponding revocation ids being deleted as well.
 This requires the signature from the owner, similar to the other updates.

 <h3 id="delete-registry-parameters">Parameters</h3>

 |Name|In|Type|Required|Description|
 |---|---|---|---|---|
 |id|path|[Hex32](#schemahex32)|true|Revocation registry id.|

-> Example responses

 > 200 Response